Skip to main content

 California Disclosure Law

-Under California Civil Code §1102.6, the Transfer Disclosure Statement requires the seller to disclose “any significant defects/malfunctions” in specified systems and to disclose other known material facts.
+Under California Civil Code § 1102.6, the Transfer Disclosure Statement requires the seller to disclose “any significant defects/malfunctions” in specified systems and to disclose other known material facts.
 A pending insurance claim for property damage is a material fact.
-Additionally, California Civil Code §1102.13 specifically asks whether the seller is aware of any insurance claims filed within the past five years.
+Also, California Civil Code § 1102.13 specifically asks whether the seller is aware of any insurance claims filed within the past five years.
 Failing to disclose is not a viable strategy — it creates liability that far exceeds any benefit.

 Common Scenarios